NikhilPatil0024/NikhilPatil0024/README.md

 - 👋 Hi, I’m @NikhilPatil0024
-- 👀 I’m interested in Cyber Security, Linux and Networking, Web Development.
+- 👀 I’m interested in Linux and Networking, Web Development.
-- 🌱 I’m currently learning Data Science
+- 🌱 Currently learning Data Science
 - 📫 How to reach me https://www.linkedin.com/in/nikhilpatil0024/

 <!---